8 ways to capture the partial solar eclipse with your smartphone

 3. Use a tripod

 If you are going to go for any kind of close-up then heed this extremely important advice.
-“You must use a tripod if you want to zoom in – you will do poorly hand-holding the phone,” says Telepun.
+“You must use a tripod if you want to zoom in – you will do poorly hand-holding the phone,” said Telepun.
 “There are many brands of smartphone holders that have the 1/4-20-inch thread to attach to a tripod.”

 Touchscreens are a pain when it comes to photography.
 Each time you touch your smartphone’s screen it introduces a tiny wobble, which will blur the image – particularly if you’re zoomed in.

-“Consider using the few-second image delay feature so the vibrations you cause by tapping the phone to take the image have time to settle down,” says Telepun.
+“Consider using the few-second image delay feature so the vibrations you cause by tapping the phone to take the image have time to settle down,” said Telepun.
 “There are also Bluetooth phone camera release devices so you do not need to touch the phone.”

 5. Photograph eclipse-chasers